some-natalie/some-natalie/_recipes/grasshopper-cheesecake.md

 ---
 title: "Grasshopper cheesecake"
 classes: wide
-excerpt: "Grasshopper cheesecake - creme de menthe and cocoa cheesecake in a chocolate cookie crust"
+excerpt: "Creme de menthe and cocoa cheesecake in a chocolate cookie crust"
 ---

-> Grasshopper cheesecake - creme de menthe and cocoa cheesecake in a chocolate cookie crust.
+> Creme de menthe and cocoa cheesecake in a chocolate cookie crust.

 ## Ingredients